Susan Welch, EdD, RN, CNE - Associate Dean

 Courses in the curriculum build upon courses in the baccalaureate program in nursing.
 Students apply research concepts, theories, and skills in the development of the role components of the program.
 The Master of Science in Nursing Program is designed to meet the need for nurse educators, leaders/managers, and CNL's in a variety of health care settings.
 Students may complete the course of study in four semesters of full time course work, or students may pursue the degree on a part-time basis.

-Prospective students who reside within the aforementioned states should contact firstname.lastname@example.org or UWG Online at 678-839-6248, for more information and status updates, as some limitations may be lifted soon.
+Prospective students who reside outside the State of Georgia should contact email@example.com or UWG Online at 678-839-6248, for more information and status updates on their state of residency, as some limitations may be lifted soon.

 Prospective students who reside outside the state of Georgia who are considering a professional program (nursing, education, social work, counseling, allied health professions, veterinary medicine) should contact the appropriate Board in their state of residency prior to beginning a course of study.
 UWG cannot confirm whether the course or program meets requirements for professional licensure in the student’s state.